 Here’s part of my unsuccessful RCA application.
 The brief was “Famous Last Words”: I came up with this calendar combining illustration with typography and printed several copies on my photocopier.
 This was the first in a long series of calendars: I produced one for Going Places and then for Airside every year from then until 2012.

-Fortunately Central Saint Martins was more welcoming and deemed my portfolio of club flyers and fanzines of sufficient quality for them to grant me admission into their MA Graphic Design course.
+Fortunately Central Saint Martins was more welcoming and my portfolio of club flyers and fanzines was deemed good enough to admit me onto their MA Graphic Design course.
 The experience was challenging and varied: perhaps the most valuable thing I discovered was how different my skill set was to the rest of my fellow designers.

 I embraced the college facilities, developing my screen-printing skills to expand my range of poster making possibilities.
 This homage to Kylie was my first finished piece.
 I was so proud of it I nearly sent her one - in hindsight I should’ve done.

 On the following pages you can see the flat versions of each box.
 They were screen-printed at Edinburgh Printmaker’s Workshop where I developed my technique further.
-Freed from the constraints of my photocopier I had a lot of fun with the more precise registration that this medium offered, using exotic devices such as gradients and metallic inks with reckless abandon.
+Freed from the constraints of my photocopier I had a lot of fun exploring this medium, using gradients, metallic inks, and every unusual device I could find.

 ft Postive K, Paul Haig, Maze, The Rutles, The Other Two etc.

 Once I had moved back to London it was inevitable that I would start a club there.
 I had recently become obsessed with the music of Herb Alpert and easy listening in general, buying mountains of charity shop vinyl wherever I went.
 Part of the fun was having a new and affordable musical haystack to comb through: the funk, soul and jazz genres had already been extensively mined by others but there were plenty of fresh nuggets to be found here.